 Robert Adam created many of the most beautiful and historically important buildings in Scotland and England and was commissioned to design Seton Castle in 1789 and completed its build in 1791.
-A remarkable feat to complete a project of this side in 2 years, I was said that over 500 men worked on the site hand carving the stone from original sandstone palace blocks Robert Adam is known to have overseen even the finest detailing at Seton including the design of all plasterwork, fireplaces, turrets, stables and fittings and the result is magnificent.
+A remarkable feat to complete a project of this size in 2 years, it was said that over 500 men worked on the site hand carving the stone from original sandstone palace blocks.
+Robert Adam is known to have overseen even the finest detailing at Seton including the design of all plasterwork, fireplaces, turrets, stables and fittings and the result is magnificent.

 When designing Seton, Adam retained the still-standing portion of the old Palace – a charming vaulted-ceiling chapel that remains in the basement of the Castle, and now forms a delightful playroom.